 Book Could Save Your Life (2020) by Graham Lawson (page-134)

 - We all need daily physical exercise (minimum of 45-60 minutes - five days out of seven).
 Good health comes from "sensible

 nutrition" and "sensible exercise".

-Thinking their bodies are like automobiles, many people incorrectly think that food is just a fuel.
+Thinking their bodies are similar to automobiles, many people incorrectly think that food is just a fuel.
 In reality food is both

 "a fuel" and "raw material to enable self-repair and growth"